slzdevsnp/edupy/topics/flask/auth0com/README.md

 **NB** fastAPI framework is a competitor to flask

+**NB1**added in a project bootstrap_venv.sh  to run project with virtualenv ~/venv/eduflask

+in flask-restufl-apis/README.md  explained how to add pycharm  flask server run/debug coofig

+# goal
-The gola of the appis to help users to manage incomes and expenses
+The goal of the appis to help users to manage incomes and expenses

 # prep environment